-Phase 1 Phase 2 Phase 3 Available Meal School Meals and Community Feeding Available Programs Eating at School some other non-c oe consumed in classrooms or in congregate setting. y, a meal service option must be de 2 meals a day.
-If cafeterias are used, stagger mealtimes for each group, adhere to maximum group size, and ensure six feet of distance between students to the maximum extent possible.
-For students learning remotely, a meal service option must be created to provide 2 meals a day.
+Phase 1 Phase 2 Phase 3

+Available

+Meal Community Feeding Only School Meals and Comr nunity Feeding available

+Programs

+Provide Grab and Go style School-supplied meals should If cafeterias are used, stagger

+meals or get approval from be consumed in classrooms or mealtimes for each group,

+families for meal delivery. in some other non-congregate adhere to maximum group size,

+setting. and ensure six feet of distance

+Eating at between students to the

+School For students learning maximum extent possible.

+School remotely, a meal service option

+must be created to provide 2 For students learning

+meals a day. remotely, a meal service option

+must be created to provide 2

+meals a day.